Building sustainable communities

 On this course we create a participatory and diverse learning environment.
 The emphasis is on ‘action learning’, learning by doing and reflecting on our activities.
 We will be working individually, in small and large groups, engaging in talks with experts and doing our own practice designs.

 A key part of the course is an extended design project of your choice.
-This is an opportunity for you to apply permaculture to your own project and gain skills in using the design tools you have learned throughout the course.
+This is an opportunity for you to apply permaculture to a small scale practice design project and gain skills in using the design tools you have learned throughout the course.
 We integrate sessions on this during the course, providing support and feedback, both in groups and individually.
 You will need to work on this outside course time for at least four hours.
 The design project is a requirement for successful completion of the course.

 Prior to attending our Permaculture design course (Building sustainable communities), you’ll need to have completed an Introduction to permaculture course, either Brighton Permaculture Trust’s Introduction to Permaculture course or an equivalent course elsewhere.
 Please do not reserve a place unless you have attended or have booked a place on an Introduction to permaculture course that runs before the start of the course.
 Our courses are open to anyone aged 16 or over.